saldel/Raspberry-Pi-Translation-Guide/Tools/Trinket.md

-# How to translate Trinket
+# How to translate code in Trinket

 If you're a **Translator** or a **Reviewer**, open the Trinket by going to the the Task Manager and clicking the **EN Trinket/Scratch** link.
 If you’re a **Tester**, there is no need to use the Trinket link from the Task Manager - the translated link will be embedded in the test version of the project.